noamboy2006/loginManager/README.md

 # loginManager
-just some login manager with sqlite & recaptcha.
+just some login & signup with sqlite & recaptcha.
 LOL